What Is a PMO?

 PMO Shares Resources Throughout the Organization

-Setting up a PMO allows for the sharing of resources.
-If your resources are limited but your projects aren’t, a PMO can strategize the use of those resources across your project or program to best use them productively.
+Setting up a project management office allows for the sharing of resources.
+If your resources are limited but your projects aren’t, a program management office can strategize the use of those resources across your project or program to best use them productively.

 When you have your projects aligned to a business case and strategy, there are many benefits from support to portfolio management, centralizing training and project management tools, as well as mentoring.
 Of course, a project management office alone is not enough.
 You need good people, proven processes and supporting technology to get the most out of it.

-How to Set Up a Project Management Office
+How to Set Up a Project or Program Management Office

 You’re probably wondering how you can set up a PMO in your organization.
 Think of it as another project.
 So, therefore, you’re going to follow a similar process: